 ✉️ All Stuffed into an Envelope and Sent to Your Door (Mailed anywhere in the world!)

 Educated by the Christian Brothers

 Not too many years before Francisco's birth, the president of Ecuador, Gabriel García Moreno, who was concerned about education in his country, and a very committed Catholic, had asked if the Brothers of the Christian Schools would come to his country in order to begin to establish schools.

-Formally recognized in 1725, the Christian Brothers, as they are commonly called had been founded by St. John Baptist La Salle.
+Formally recognized in 1725, the Christian Brothers, as they are commonly called, had been founded by St. John Baptist La Salle.
 La Salle was a firm believer in the value of education for helping children to rise above difficult circumstances.
-Armed with this radical idea to provide education for as many as possible who would otherwise never receive and education, he led the teaching religious order in establishing many schools first throughout France and to several countries outside of France.
+Armed with this radical idea to provide education for as many as possible who would otherwise never receive an education, he led the teaching religious order in establishing many schools first throughout France and then to several countries outside of France.

 Becoming a Christian Brother

 When his father understood that his son might want to join the Christian Brothers, he had Francisco pulled out of school and put into the seminary where he taught.
 The move proved disastrous for Francisco's health and he had to return home in order to recover.
 Through the persuasion of his mother Anna, Francisco's father finally allowed him to join the novitiate of the Christian Brothers in the capital city of Quito.
 All the same, Francesco refused to correspond with his son for the next five years.

 As the needs were great and Miguel was well-educated and talented, he began teaching Spanish and religion at the tender age of 15.
 Miguel began to distinguish himself as a dedicated and capable teacher.
 He always remained committed to his own continuing education and was quite the linguist (not unlike his father) eventually learning to speak Latin, German, Italian, English, and French in addition to his native Spanish.